lpr78/3-Portfolio1/README.md

 <tr><td>8</td><td>Form elements</td><td>Users should clearly see where they are to add their information in the contact us form.  once the user clicks the submit button a php relays their choices they have selected for the meeting times.</td></tr>
 <tr><td>9</td><td>text information accessible.
 The developer will use relevant spelling and grammatical tools prior to text placement on the relevant html page.</td><td>The text information should be clear of spelling and grammatical errors.</td></tr>
 <tr><td>10</td><td>Map enlargement</td><td>The user should be able to locate the map enlargement button on the home page in order to access a larger scaled image of the website itself.</td></tr>
+<tr><td>11</td><td>Engage Usability Testing and further online testing (W3C)</td><td>To see if the message and purpose of the site is clearly understood by a novice user of which it should be clear, verified across many online platforms associated with W3C checking on responsiveness, accessibility and syntax rules.</td></tr>

 </table>